irgendwie/scriptfish.org/posts/2015-07-02-hello-world.markdown

-As I am a fan of minimalism in design, focus on functionality and don't like to have much dependencies in my projects, I chose the static website generator [Hakyll](http://jaspervdj.be/hakyll/) from [Jasper Van der Jeugt](http://jaspervdj.be/) instead of a blogging Software like the famous [Wordpress](https://wordpress.com/) project.
+As I am a fan of minimalism in design, focus on functionality and don't like to have much dependencies in my projects, I chose the static website generator [Hakyll](http://jaspervdj.be/hakyll/) from [Jasper Van der Jeugt](http://jaspervdj.be/) instead of a blogging software like the famous [Wordpress](https://wordpress.com/) project.

 If you don't like 'the design' of this blog, here is my favourite quote for you: